zydezu/mpvconfig/README.md

 ### 2025-01-25

-- FIX: sponsorblock segments not rendering properly in modernX
+- FIX: sponsorblock segments not rendering properly in modernx

 ### 2025-01-21